vstoykovbg/cryptopup/README.md

 If you want to transfer data to/from the computer you can use [RFC1751 encoding/decoding](https://github.com/vstoykovbg/RFC1751-encoding-decoding).
 If you want to print data - use a pencil.

+Please be aware that I am a very trustworthy pseudonymous stranger on the Internet, but nevertheless I can't guarantee that there is no malware on this ISO.
+This distro is based on Puppy Linux (bionicpup64-8.0), which is based on Ubuntu, which is based on Debian...
+What could go wrong?

 If you plan to use crypto tools for critical applications - make your own live distro, do not trust a random stranger on the Internet to make it for you.
 This type of software (wallet generators, BIP39 tools, etc) are magnet for criminals.

 - [Looking for BIP39 tools?
 Beware of phishing!](https://rootvideochannel.blogspot.com/2020/10/looking-for-bip39-tools-beware-of.html)